buepro/typo3-pizpalue/Documentation/Introduction/Index.rst

 Enhancing content
 -----------------

--  Support for automatic image scaling in structure elements (see :ref:`integration_templating`)
+-  Support for automatic image scaling in structure elements (see :ref:`templating <integration_templating>`)
--  Content element fields to optimize image scaling dependent on the screen size.
+-  Content element fields to optimize image scaling dependent on the screen size
 -  Content element fields to assign custom classes, styles and attributes
+-  Content element fields to create a :ref:`scroll menu <user-scrollmenu>`

 Animating content
 -----------------